SteveBHarris/DPForensicReportOneLine/Readme.txt

 	Note: The DefensePro will occasionally produce corrupt entries in the report.csv file.
 This script handles them as best it can.
 The word 'err' will be inserted in the beginning of the first column when an error is detected in that line.

 # Error handling
 	The DefensePro is not perfect at outputting this data.
 Occasionally entries in the .csv file will be out of order, overlap adjacent entries, or be missing critical data entirely.
-The script will do it's best to process the data as normal, but will add 'Err#' to the top of the column A cell for the row.
+	The script will do it's best to process the data as normal, but will add 'Err#:<Line Number>' to the top of the column A cell for the row.
 	Here is a list of error #s and what they indicate:
 		Err1 - Multiple headers in same entry.
 		Err2 - Header line is missing.